fzero/proxygram/README.md

       ]
     }

-Where `object_id` is the value returned by Instagram the subscription endpoint.
-The picture data follows the same format returned by Instagram on the `/media` API endpoint.
+Where `object_id` is the value returned by the Instagram subscription endpoint.
+Picture data follows the same format returned by Instagram on the `/media` API endpoint.
 [Docs here](http://instagram.com/developer/endpoints/media/).

 ## To do